gwyntel/email-to-discord/README.md

 - File size limits apply based on Discord's restrictions
 - Environment variable names must use underscores instead of dots for email addresses
 - Heroku config vars don't support * character, use CATCHALL instead
+- Hyphens in email addresses are automatically converted to dots

 ## Development